jbrumf/tinyqsim/doc/TinyQsim_user_guide.md

 ```
   qc = QCircuit(2)
 ```
-See the qcircuit module in the API documentation for full details, including all parameters, options, types and defaults.
+See the qcircuit module in the API documentation for further details, including all parameters, options, types and defaults.

 By default the quantum state is initialized to $\ket{00\dots 0}$.
 If a different initial state is required, it may be configured using quantum gates.